mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 and, in any case, harsh acceleration is best avoided.
 When towing another craft, the combined mass of both vessels is used to determine acceleration.
-A 100-ton tug with Thrust 4 can make 4g acceleration when unladen but when towing a 400-ton subsidised merchant its acceleration will be greatly reduced.
+A 100-ton tug with Thrust 4 can make 4g acceleration when unladen but when towing a 400-ton subsidized merchant its acceleration will be greatly reduced.
 The simplest way to calculate this is:
 ```